-Liverpool secured a third straight victory in all competitions for the first time since October, seeing off a poor Arsenal with eventual ease at the Emirates.
-Jürgen Klopp and his visitors were the better team throughout this Premier League encounter, but had to wait until the second half before scoring the goals that earned them a valuable three points in their quest to catch Chelsea in fourth.
-Substitute Diogo Jota was again the catalyst, heading home an exquisite cross from Trent Alexander-Arnold – who looked in determined mood after his omission from Gareth Southgate’s latest England squad – for the opener just past the hour.
-Mo Salah scored a second soon after, with Jota completing the rout 10 minutes from time.
-Victory was Liverpool's fifth win from six visits to London this season – only Fulham have taken a point from them – while Arsenal will need to improve with a Europa League quarter final on the horizon.
-"They were much better than us in every single department, and I'm fully responsible for that," said manager Mikel Arteta.
+Liverpool secured a third straight victory in all competitions for the first time since October, eventually seeing off a poor Arsenal with ease at the Emirates.
+Jürgen Klopp and his visitors were the better team throughout but had to wait until the second half before scoring the goals that earned them a valuable three points in their quest to catch Chelsea in fourth.
+Their substitute Diogo Jota was again the catalyst, heading in an exquisite cross from Trent Alexander-Arnold for the opening goal just past the hour.
+Mo Salah scored a second soon after, and Jota completed the rout 10 minutes from time.
+The victory was Liverpool's fifth from six visits to London this season – only Fulham have taken a point from them.
+Arsenal will need to improve with a Europa League quarter final on the horizon.
+"They were much better than us in every single department, and I'm fully responsible for that," said their manager Mikel Arteta.
 "We want to apologise, to our people and our fans."

 Attacks into area

 Arsenal manager Mikel Arteta set his team up in a 4-2-3-1 formation, with Alexandre Lacazette flanked by Nicolas Pépé and Pierre-Emerick Aubameyang.
 The double pivot of Thomas Partey and Dani Ceballos looked to provide both defensive security and an ability to play through the middle when building their attacks.

 From early on, however, the hosts bypassed midfield and played long and in behind for their wide forwards.
 Doing so didn’t work, and resulted in a high number of transitions into possession for Liverpool, forcing Arsenal into long periods without the ball.